sentclose/sentc-docs/docs/src/guide/module-bundler.md

 }
 ````

 Set your wasm output directory as bundleDir in the babel-plugin-bundled-import-meta options.
-Do not forget to st browser as main filed at first.
+Do not forget to set browser as main filed at first.

 ````javascript
 //set here the path to